xbeat/Machine-Learning/README.md

 Introduction to Data Science Techniques

 Data science employs various techniques to analyze and predict outcomes from data.
 Three fundamental approaches are classification, clustering, and regression.
 These methods allow us to categorize data, identify patterns, and make predictions based on relationships within the data.
 Throughout this presentation, we'll explore each technique with Python code examples and practical applications.

+## Understanding Concatenation and Input in Python

+String Concatenation Basics

+When we join two or more strings together in Python, we call this concatenation.
+It's similar to linking chains together, where each chain represents a string.
+The most common way to concatenate strings is using the + operator.

 ## Exponentially Weighted Moving Averages in Deep Learning with Python